mmore500/downstream/docs/docs/quickstart.md

 To install from PyPi with pip, run

+`python3 -m pip install downstream`

+Or optionally, to install with JIT

 `python3 -m pip install "downstream[jit]"`

 A containerized release of `downstream` is available via <https://ghcr.io>